MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/running-data-f1/index.md

 In the midst of the 2023 season, [10](https://www.formula1.com/en/teams.html) teams compete, with *Redbull Racing* leading the *constructors* championship :crown:.
 They owe much of their success to superstar [Max Verstappen](https://sv.wikipedia.org/wiki/Max_Verstappen), but is it all due to him?

-In this blog, we delve into F1 and data product teams, uncovering intriguing parallels.
+In this blog post, we delve into F1 and data product teams, uncovering intriguing parallels.
 Our goal: extract valuable insights for data product teams from the high-speed world of Formula 1.

 Get ready for a thrilling ride!